pramnora/Linode/README.md

 First, I did a check to see if Python was already installed...

->>root@localhost~: python
+>>root@localhost~: which python
+>>

-...the answer came back, no. So, I decided to install it using...
+...the answer came back blank...meaning, no Python.
+So, I decided to install it using...

 >>root@localhost~: apt install python

-...then, to check which python version I had just installed...
+...then, to check which python version I had just installed...; I run the program by typing its name:

 >>root@localhost:~: python
 >>Python 2.7.18 (default, Mar  8 2021, 13:02:45)